diva-exchange/i2p-reseed/README.md

 I2P Reseed Server
 =================

-Credits: work based on https://github.com/MDrollette/i2p-tools/
+Credits: work based on https://github.com/MDrollette/i2p-tools/.
+Please see the README there to understand the roots of this project.

 ## Changes & Important Notes